zugzwangbld/windows-mouse-filter-research/README.md

 ## Overview

-This repository contains my learning and research work based on Microsoft's WDK `moufiltr` sample driver.
+This repository contains my learning and research work based on Microsoft's WDK Moufiltr sample driver.

-The goal of the project was to understand how Windows processes mouse input events, how filter drivers work, and how wheel input can be intercepted and modified inside the Windows kernel.
+The goal of the project was to understand how Windows processes mouse input, how mouse filter drivers work, and how wheel events can be intercepted and modified inside the Windows kernel.

-This is an educational project and is not intended for production use.
+This project is intended for educational and research purposes only and is not production-ready.

 ## Technologies